No items found.

 Positioning your microphone:

-Positioning your microphone correctly can make a huge difference when it comes ot recording.
+Positioning your microphone correctly can make a huge difference when it comes to recording.
 Firstly, you’ll want the microphone at a comfortable distance.
 It’s best to actually speak closer to the microphone, around an inch away and you may want to angle your microphone a little to the side to avoid harsh plosives ruining your sound.

 How do you use an external microphone for a remote podcast or a remote interview?